VeirwenBlitzz/Unique-Tile-Improvements-For-All/README.md

-# Unique Tile Improvements For All
+# Freer Unique Tile Improvements

 Running an only modded Civs game and still want to use the base game unique tile improvements?
 Now you can.